kerryzhu108/UofTLocals/README.md

 # team36

+# Phase 2

+URL of website:

+## No Account
+Browse landing page
+Filter businesess by name and catagory
+Get details of any busienss by clicking on its image (View only) Sign up or login through the top right button
+## Student User
+Created through the the "LOGIN/SIGNUP" button on the top right, then "New member?
+Sign up as a Student" Leave reviews by clicking on the image of any business View profile and upload profile image by clicking on their username

+## Business User
+Created through the the "LOGIN/SIGNUP" button on the top right, then "New member?
+Sign up as a Business" Can edit their business information by clicking on their username Can post new annoucements, respond to comments, and change their description Can upload business image by going inside their business profile

+## Admin User

+## Routes

+### Announcements
+Folder for managing business announcements

+post /announcements
+Creates a new announcement for a business, returns {success: true} if created successfully
+Body:
+{
+    announcement: content (stirng)
+}

+### Auth
+Folder for managing registeration and sessions

+### Business

+### Comment

+### Review

+### Root

+### Student

+# Phase 1
 ## High level summary:
 * cd into 309frontend, then npm install && npm start will open up our application.
 * The entry point is the landing page all visitors see, from there we can browse and filter avaliable bussinesses